murchie85/murchie85.github.io/darkwire/README.md

 ![image](assets/threatintel/TWEETS.png)
 <br></br>
-The most popular user is: **likethecoins**
+The most popular user is: **Volexity**

-## New blog post!
-I'm often asked about getting started in #threatintel, so I compiled my perspectives.
-Featuring care… https://t.co/P3U7xHsz6O
+## Volexity has identified multiple 0-day exploits in Microsoft Exchange resulting in authentication bypass and RCE.
+A… https://t.co/pJzLbZol64